This post was originally written back in 2014 but was updated in April 2020

 Cause and Effect diagrams are also known as “fishbone” or Ishikawa diagrams (after the Japanese professor who originally invented them) and are especially useful in project planning for gathering and identifying all issues that could cause problems.
 They help to identify potential sources of problems and, in doing so, to suggest solutions.
 They are also useful for giving an instant overview of the components of a project in a clear way that is not hampered by schedules, dependencies and milestones.

-Cause and Effect diagrams detect potential problems that will affect the quality of the final product so are typically used in manufacturing and production businesses, but are also a good, general project management tool that are often used to organise the issues raised during a brainstorming session.
+Cause and Effect diagrams detect potential problems that will affect the quality of the final product so are typically used in manufacturing and production businesses but are also a good, general project management tool that is often used to organise the issues raised during a brainstorming session.

-A fishbone diagram has a central "back-bone" into which are drawn the "bones" that comprise the major factors which could affect to the final outcome of the project.
-For each project the individual factors that will affect the success of the project may be different.
-They could Equipment, People, Legal, New Technology, Training etc. Each main "bone" is then divided into smaller, more discrete elements.
+A fishbone diagram has a central “backbone” into which are drawn the “bones” that comprise the major factors which could affect the final outcome of the project.
+For each project, the individual factors that will affect the success of the project may be different.
+They could Equipment, People, Legal, New Technology, Training etc. Each main “bone” is then divided into smaller, more discrete elements.

 Critical Path Analysis

 For large, complex projects that have a large number of activities that could be performed in parallel and where dependencies exist between those activities, a ‘Critical Path Analysis’ is a very effective technique.
 It helps to identify whether tasks can be run in parallel, the required sequence of the activities and their overall priority within the project.
 A small, short task may have a very high priority if a critical task is dependent on it and a Critical Path Analysis diagram will highlight this fact more clearly than most other project planning techniques.

 A critical path analysis (CPA) is based on a time-line so is also very useful for highlighting tasks which overlap or coincide by showing what needs to be done and when.